-- 1/4 teaspoon nutmeg (optional) These spices really bump up the flavor!
+- 1/4 teaspoon nutmeg and ginger (optional) These spices really bump up the flavor!

-Place it all in a big saucepan and cook it down gently and slowly with the lid askew to vent off the extra liquid~ perhaps for 1 hour until the consistency is just the way you like it…but I will get to that in a minute!
+Place it all in a big saucepan and cook it down slowly on medium heat with the lid askew to vent off the extra liquid – approx. 30 minutes until a soft consistency.
 Check your heat: I simmered mine on ‘3’ and then lowered it to ‘2’ until done; stir occasionally to prevent scorching.

 Your kitchen will become the gathering place.
-There is nothing quite like the rich aroma of apples and spices cooking down on the stove to bring back childhood memories of working alongside Mother in the kitchen!
+There is nothing quite like the rich aroma of apples and spices cooking down on the stove to bring back childhood memories of working alongside my mom in the kitchen!